nurcoin-official/nurcoin-whitepaper/README.md

 ## ℹ️ About NURCOIN®
 NURCOIN® is a blockchain-based financial ecosystem that ensures secure digital transactions, investment growth, and philanthropy via decentralized finance (DeFi).

+## 🛠 Contributions & Support
+Found an issue or have a suggestion?
+[Open an issue](https://github.com/nurcoin-official/nurcoin-whitepaper/issues) or contact us.